The New Job Survey

 Some research questions that we used to design the questionnaire are:

-- What are some characteristics of employees the BC Public Service is recruiting?
+- What are some characteristics of recently recruited employees?

-- What are new employees’ intentions around staying with the BCPS and what are their future career plans?
+- What are new employees’ intentions around staying with the B.C.
+Public Service and what are their future career plans?

 - What are employees’ perceptions of their work environment?